 We believe that all children are entitled to an appropriate broad and balanced education.
-We give our children, including those with SEN, the skills that will enable them to be fully included in the life of the school.
-It is our belief that the inclusion of SEN children brings benefits to everyone.
-All children can learn from one another and are valued, regardless of ability or disability.
+To this end we try to give our children, including those with SEND, the skills that will enable them to be fully included in the life of the school.
+It is our belief that the inclusion of SEND children brings benefits to everyone, as all children can learn from one another and all are valued, regardless of ability or disability.